Nextiva / Blog / Customer Experience

 While chasing aggressive AHT targets can undermine service quality if taken too far, moderate goals balanced with customer experience in mind help call centers maximize efficiency, capacity, and quality assurance.

-How Do You Calculate Average Handling Time?
+How Do You Calculate Average Handle Time?

 The conventional way to calculate call AHT is by dividing the total handle time (total talk time, total hold time, and after-call work time or follow-up time) across a defined set of calls by the number of calls.